RTXteam/RTX-KG2/README.md

 ## The output KG

-The `build-kg2.sh` script (run via one of the three methods shown above) creates a JSON file `kg2-simplified.json.gz` and copies it to an S3 bucket `rtx-kg2`.
+The `build-kg2.sh` script (run via one of the three methods shown above) creates a gzipped JSON file `kg2-simplified.json.gz` and copies it to an S3 bucket `rtx-kg2`.
 You can access the gzipped JSON file using the AWS command-line interface (CLI) tool `aws` with the command